chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

     return order;
 ```

-Also have the cacel order function, but we haven 't implement in the UI:
+Also have the cancel order function, but we haven't implement in the UI:

 ```javascript
 // Service to remove an order from the queue by ID (Cancel order)